WE ARE BACK SPRING 2023!

-We have a small base flock of 10 sheep.
-Eight (8) ewes, One (1) wether and One (1) ram.
+We have a small base flock of 13 sheep.
+Eleven (11) ewes, One (1) wether and One (1) ram.
 We breed yearly in the fall and sell the offspring in early summer.

 If you would like more information or are interested in getting on our waiting list for next years crop, please contact us at the following number: 512-784-2879.

 This year we return after last years (2022) fire, flooding, bears and wild dogs.
 If you were on our waiting list last year and would like to try again, please contact us.
 Thank you